Roswaalem/Roswaalem.github.io/README.md

 3- Who are you ?

-I'm just a basic computer science student living in France, and I want to show brand new ways to make projects by sharing mines.
+I'm just a basic computer science student living in France, and I want to show brand new ways to make projects by sharing mine.